 Candidate Experience Matters

-The Talent Board is very excited to join forces with the talentleadersconnect, with content, speakers and the Candidate Experience Awards gala reception to honour the 2016 EMEA winners to follow in the evening of 2 March 2017 at The King's Fund in London.
+The Talent Board is very excited to once again join forces with the talentleadersconnect, with content, speakers and the Candidate Experience Awards gala reception to honour the 2017 EMEA CandE Award winners to follow in the evening of 1 March 2018 at The King's Fund in London.

-The EMEA Candidate Experience Awards Gala – where we celebrate the 2016 CandE Winners – will be the evening of the 2 March 2017 starting at 5:30PM.
-HR and Talent Acquisition leaders and their teams register today for the CandE Awards Gala.
+The EMEA Candidate Experience Awards Gala – where we celebrate the 2017 CandE Winners and share 2017 EMEA CandE research insights – will be the evening of the 1 March 2018 starting at 5:30PM at a cost of £149 per person.
+HR and Talent Acquisition leaders and their teams register today for the CandE Awards Gala

-Note: Previous Candidate Experience Award Winners and 2016 Award Winners will be sent their own unique codes for registration.
+Note: 2017 CandE Award Winners will be sent their own unique code for registration (1 per CandE Winner).

-HR and Talent Acquisition leaders and their teams register here for talentleadersconnect.
+HR and Talent Acquisition leaders and their teams can learn more about talentleadersconnect and register here.

 Nearly half of all candidates (42.6 percent) had no previous relationship with a company before applying, meaning that the candidate experience is the first exposure they have to a company’s brand and highlighting the need to for employers to get it right.